cosmicjs/cosmic-sdk-js/README.md

 ### Generate Text [[see docs](https://www.cosmicjs.com/docs/api/ai)]

 Use the `ai.generateText()` method to generate text content using AI models.
+You must provide either a `prompt` or `messages` parameter.

 #### Using a simple prompt: